Solar panel bird proofing: an expert guide

 • Placing plastic or stainless steel bird spikes around the solar panels to create an uncomfortable landing surface for birds.
 This is usually a lot tougher and more durable than mesh

-How much does bird proofing cost?
+How much does solar panel bird proofing cost?

 Solar system size Number of panels (430W) Rough cost of bird proofing